lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 role: Lecturer
 uni: University of Barcelona
 program: BA Economics
-semester: Spring 2024
+semester: Spring 2023/24
 update_date: March 2024

-intro: Here you can find the information for <b>Regional and Local Public Economics</b> taught in Spring, 2024.
+intro: Here you can find the information for <b>Regional and Local Public Economics</b> taught in Spring semester, 2023/24.
 This is a <b>third-year compulsory course</b> for undergraduate Economics majors at the University of Barcelona.
 ---